nfdi4plants/ARC-Symposium/ARC_templates/README.md

 # Technical details

 Template ARCs are stored in an arc_templates group in the DataHUB: https://git.nfdi4plants.org/arc_templates.
-When creating a new project in the DataHUB the option "create from template" allows to select from the different ARC templates and initiate an ARC following their structure.
+Once the implementation is finalized, when creating a new project in the DataHUB the option "create from template" allows to select from the different ARC templates and initiate an ARC following their structure.